hekima/hekima.github.io/_posts/2015-05-19-gladiator-features.md

 Then, running this script would become too time consuming, and we would finally bake the feature directly into our app, so the user would have direct access to it.
 Lots of times, we would deem a feature unworthy of our development time, and it would slowly but surely crawl its way into the app.

 We named those features the **Gladiator Features**. *The manual task that became a script.
 The script that became a feature.
-The feature that defied a market.* That is how the Gladiator quote goes, right?
+The feature that defined a product.* That is how the Gladiator quote goes, right?
 No?

 ![Gladiator (2000)](http://soundtracksandtrailermusic.com/wp-content/uploads/2012/07/BeginningTheBatte_GladiatorOSTsoundtrack_HansZimmer.jpg "Gladiator (2000)")